sohamtriveous/rxblrdroid/README.md

 #RxBlrdroid

-This is the codelab for the session on RxJava at Blrdroid (17th October, 2015)
+This is the codelab for the session on [RxJava at Blrdroid (17th October, 2015)](http://www.meetup.com/blrdroid/events/225869107/)
+The associated presentation can be found on [my speakerdeck page.](https://speakerdeck.com/soham/getting-started-with-rxjava)

 ##Overall objective
 Use the concepts of RxJava to  orchestrate different operations in android.
 More specifically, we intend to make network calls to get lists of tracks created by 2 separate music bands and then using RxJava to combine and sort them.
 The results will be displayed in a RecyclerView.